paurocher/webtest/README.md

 Flask and Jinja have opened a whole new world of possibilities for me.
 I have never been a big fan of html and css.
 But now, thanks to CS50's teachings about flask and jinja, I am feeling more open to it.

-##Technical details
+## Technical details

 I have started this project with a diagram in which I have been noting down all ideas I wanted to implement, database organization and web-site design.
 This is a step I like doing before I start coding.
 Eventually I leave it on the side because the coding and the program has enough presence to make me comfortable enough to concentrate more on the technical aspects.
-Eventually the diagram ad the final product might not have much in common but at least it helped me to kickstart the project.
+Eventually the diagram ad the final product might not have much in common but at least it helped me kickstart the project.

 Here, I am going to describe the things I have been implementing in the project.
 I will present the information either file by file or folder by folder.